yxuco/fabric-operation/aws/README.md

 kubectl config set-context netop1 --namespace=netop1 --cluster=fab-eks-stack.us-west-2.eksctl.io --user=1572660907000277000@fab-eks-stack.us-west-2.eksctl.io
 kubectl config use-context netop1
 ```
 Note to replace the values of `cluster` and `user` in the second command by the corresponding output from the first command.
-This configuration is automatically done on the bastion host when the [`k8s-namespace.sh create`](../namespace/k8s-namespace.sh) script is called.
+This configuration is automatically done on the bastion host when the [`k8s-namespace.sh create`](../namespace/k8s-namespace.sh) script is executed.